-- Option to pursue an Executive Company Project, Entrepreneurship Project or Practical Live Project
+- Option to pursue an Executive Company Project or Creative Research Project

-- Unique learning environment headquartered in the Great Hall of Leicester Castle
+- Inspirational setting headquartered in the historic Great Hall of Leicester Castle

-- Networking and peer support as a result of being part of a small, exceptionally talented tutor group
+- Peer support from a small, exceptionally talented tutor group

-- Modules that have been developed in partnership with business, with the objective of providing students with key skills needed to lead and succeed in today’s global business environment
+- Modules that have been developed in partnership with creative organisations, with the objective of providing students with key skills needed to lead and succeed in today’s creative industries

-- Access to a 24/7 high-tech library with a choice of learning environments.
-This in addition to new amenities such as the QEII Diamond Jubilee Leisure Centre
+- Access to a 24/7 high-tech library with a choice of learning environments and to amenities such as the QEII Diamond Jubilee Leisure Centre

-- Mentoring and one-to-one academic support from leading academics at the forefront of their fields
+- Mentoring and support from academics in the forefront of their fields

 At DMU, we are committed to helping our graduates enhance their careers and personal development through further study.